How Long Does Alcohol Stay In Your System?

 - 1.5 ounces of liquor (shot)

-Use the quick calculator to determine BAC (about) when a person stopped drinking.
-It will also calculate about how long it might take for the BAC to go down to zero.
+Use the quick calculator to determine the approximate BAC when a person quits drinking.
+It also calculates how long it might take for the BAC to go to zero.

 How to use

-- Using the standard drink list (above), count the total number of drinks, during a continuous drinking episode, and enter the number in the first line “Number of Drinks Consumed.”
+- Using the standard drink list above, count the drinks the person had during a continuous drinking episode.
+Enter it in the top line reading “Number of Drinks Consumed.”

-- Determine how many hours were spent drinking, rounding up or down to the nearest half-hour.
-Enter that number in the “Number of hours Spent Drinking.
+- Determine how many hours were spent drinking, and round up to the nearest half-hour.
+Enter it in the second line reading the “Number of hours Spent Drinking.

-Important: These results are rough calculations based on the average rate of human alcohol metabolization.
+These results are calculations based on the average rate of human alcohol metabolization.
 It will be affected by these variables.

 The reason gender is a crucial factor is men have a higher percentage (.58) of water weight than women (.49) by almost 10%.
 That means a woman’s BAC will be slightly higher.

 Also, women have a smaller amount of vasopressin or ADH than men.

-Absorption rate factors involving gender indicates that a man weighing 140 pounds who consumes two drinks in one hour will have a lower blood alcohol level than a 140-pound woman who drinks the same amount of alcohol in the same amount of time.
+Absorption rate factors involving gender indicate that a man weighing 140 pounds who consumes two drinks in one hour will have a lower blood alcohol level than a 140-pound woman who drinks the same amount of alcohol in the same amount of time.
 It is because men possess higher levels of the enzyme hydrogenase in their stomachs.

 How much someone weighs is a factor because BAC is a function of grams of ethanol in 100 milliliters of blood.
-So, the more someone’s weight, the higher blood volume in their body.
+So, the more someone’s weight, the higher the blood volume in their body.

 Other aspects affecting BAC include age, tolerance, and physical fitness.
 These variabilities could produce a small fraction of error in the final answer.
 Here is how they might affect the outcome of our formulation.

 Younger people have a higher proportion of body water as a fraction of their total weight, and older people have less.
-So, a younger person may potentially have a lower rate than an older person.
+So, a younger person may have a lower rate than an older person.